undomick/godot-nexus-importer/README.md

 Tired of re-configuring your scenes in Godot after every re-import from Blender?
 Do you spend hours manually adding `CollisionShape3D` nodes, re-assigning materials, and attaching scripts to every single imported asset?

 The Nexus Importer puts an end to this repetitive process.
 By seamlessly integrating with the Godot engine, it acts as an intelligent post-processor that understands your assets exported from Blender and automatically configures them for in-game use.
-Design your assets in Blender—and let Nexus handle the rest.
+Design your assets in Blender and let Nexus handle the rest.

 > ### ⚠️ Important Prerequisite!
 >